fiaisis/frontend/README.md

 ## Writing browser tests

-The FIA frontend makes use of [Cypress](https://www.cypress.io/) for conducting end-to-end and component testing.
-These tests will be ran by a [workflow](https://github.com/fiaisis/frontend/blob/main/.github/workflows/cypress_tests.yml) whenever a commit is pushed or a pull request merged.
-The tests can also be ran locally.
+The FIA frontend uses [Cypress](https://www.cypress.io/) for end-to-end and component testing.
+These tests run in a [workflow](.github/workflows/cypress_tests.yml) whenever a commit is pushed or a pull request is merged.
+Tests can also be run locally.

 For writing your own tests, follow the guide [here](https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test).
-Alternatively you can replicate the methods used in pre-existing `.cy.tsx` files, like the [home page](https://github.com/fiaisis/frontend/blob/main/cypress/component/HomePage.cy.tsx).
+Alternatively, replicate the methods used in pre-existing `.cy.tsx` files, like the [home page](cypress/component/HomePage.cy.tsx).

 ## Additional scripts

 Here are a few other scripts to be aware of:

-### `yarn eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ### `yarn cypress open`